Spider-Man: Into the Spider-Verse-2018

 Grade: B+

-Sudden Fear (1952) is a gripping film noir thriller, a genre that became commonplace for a time during the early 1950s.
+Sudden Fear (1952) is a gripping film noir thriller.
+The genre became commonplace in the early 1950s.

-The film is raised to lofty acclaim due in large part to the casting of legendary Hollywood star Joan Crawford in the lead role.
-Her performance led to an Oscar nomination and is the main draw of the film.
+The film is raised to lofty acclaim due to the casting of legendary Hollywood star Joan Crawford in the lead role.
+Her performance led to an Oscar nomination and is the main draw.

-Sudden Fear suffers from some cliches but is otherwise a solid watch although largely forgotten at present time.
+Sudden Fear suffers from cliches but is otherwise a solid watch, although largely forgotten.

 Crawford stars as Myra Hudson, a successful Broadway playwright who rejects the suave and handsome Lester Blaine (Jack Palance) after he auditions for the lead role in her play.